-Humanity & Inclusion works in Ethiopia to improve access for vulnerable people, including people with disabilities, to humanitarian aid.
-The organisation also aims to improve people with disabilities' inclusion in society by facilitating their access to services, notably education for children with disabilities.
+HI works in Ethiopia to improve access for vulnerable people, including people with disabilities, to humanitarian services.
+The organisation also aims to improve people with disabilities' inclusion in society; making sure that children with disabilities can go to school and that adults with disabilities are able to work and participate in community life

 A blind girl learns Braille at school | © M. Feltner / Handicap International

-Humanity & Inclusion is currently working to improve the living conditions of vulnerable people in Ethiopia and the inclusion of refugees and internally displaced persons.
+HI is currently working to improve the living conditions of vulnerable people in Ethiopia and to ensure inclusion of refugees and internally displaced persons.

 The second largest country in terms of population in Africa, Ethiopia has 100 million inhabitants.
 Its demographic weight has been increased by the constant influx of refugees whose essential needs are barely met.